yvon/llm-proxy/README.md

 # LLM Proxy

-A reverse proxy server for OpenRouter.ai that adds prefill functionality.
+A reverse proxy server for OpenRouter.ai that adds prefill functionality and cache control for Anthropic models.

-## What is Prefill?

-Prefill allows you to start the LLM's response with predefined text, controlling the format and style of the AI's output.

 ## Why Use This Proxy?

-Many LLM clients don't support native prefill configuration.
-This proxy enables prefill functionality from any message in the conversation - user messages, system prompts, or any other message type.
+Many LLM clients don't support native prefill configuration or cache control.
+This proxy enables these advanced features from any message in the conversation - user messages, system prompts, or any other message type.

 ## Usage